 Are Home Solar Batteries Worth It With the UK Price Cap?

-With energy bills still high under the UK price cap, more homeowners are asking if a solar battery is finally worth the investment.
+With energy bills set to rise again this summer — Ofgem confirmed on 27 May 2026 that the price cap climbs 13% to £1,862/yr from 1 July 2026 — more homeowners are asking if a solar battery is finally worth the investment.
 This guide explains the real costs, savings and payback times for UK homes – with or without solar panels.

 How the UK Price Cap Affects Solar Battery Savings